Alban Ramosaj

+Alban Ramosaj ([alˈban ɾaˈmɔsaj]; born 7 March 1996) is an Albanian singer, songwriter and model.
+Born in Ede and raised in Tirana, he emerged as the winner of the 22nd edition of Kënga Magjike in 2021.

 Life and career

 1996–2020: Early life and career beginnings

 Alban Ramosaj was born on 7 March 1996 into an Albanian family in the city of Ede, Netherlands.
 His family hails from Podujeva, Kosovo, although the singer grew up in Tirana, Albania.
 Ramosaj auditioned for the first series of X Factor Albania in 2012, singing "Kryptonite" for judges Besa Kokëdhima, Juliana Pasha, Pandi Laço and Alban Skënderaj.
 Continuing in 2013, the singer successfully participated in the third season of The Voice of Albania before his elimination in the quarter-finals.
 He later went on to appear on the third series of the Televizioni Klan (TV Klan) dance show "Dance With Me Albania".
 He released his extended play Po nese to critical acclaim in 2016.
 It generated his first charting on the top spot for four weeks straight through his single "A më do" In late 2016, Ramosaj participated in Kënga Magjike.
 In November 2017, he was the opening act for Scottish singer Emeli Sandé's concert in Tirana.